ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/index.rst

 by Cook, Terpstra, and Lee <https://carrv.github.io/2017/papers/cook-diplomacy-carrv2017.pdf>`_.

-A brief overview of how to connect simple TileLink widgets can be found in the :ref:`Adding-an-Accelerator` section.
+A brief overview of how to connect simple TileLink widgets can be found in the :ref:`mmio-accelerators` section.
 This section will provide a detailed reference for the TileLink and Diplomacy functionality provided by RocketChip.